TheComet/casync/README.md

 I was inspired by [Coroutines in C by Simon Tatham](https://www.chiark.greenend.org.uk/~sgtatham/coroutines.html).

-This library implements  a  very  simple  round-robin  scheduler  with a proper context switching  mechanism  to  jump  between  co-routines.
+Unlike  the  article, though, this library implements a very simple round-robin scheduler  with  a  proper  context  switching  mechanism   to   jump   between co-routines.
 It is cooperative multitasking in userspace.

 The two main functions to do this are:
   + ```casync_gather()```